Yes. Regular LED lights can help plants grow. However they are not as effective as LED grow lighting designed specifically for this purpose.

 The color of the light is an important consideration.
 By color, we do not mean the color of light that you can see.
 The color of light refers to the color spectrum covered by light.

-Regular and LED lights are designed for general lighting purposes, to illuminate a room or to provide task lighting for specific activities.
+Regular LED lights are designed for general lighting purposes, to illuminate a room, or to provide task lighting for specific activities.
 These lights emit only a broad spectrum suitable for human vision and do not necessarily provide the optimal spectrum for plant growth.

 The full spectrum lighting is specifically designed for indoor plant growth, the “sun” for plants.
 It mimics the sun to provide the natural spectrum that plants need to grow and thrive.

-The intensity of light required will vary from species to species and growth stage to growth stage, and now, professional LED horticulture lighting suppliers produce LED grow light with adjustable spectrum according to what is needed.
-And this is what regular lights cannot do.
+The intensity of light required will vary from species to species and growth stage to growth stage, and now, professional horticulture lighting suppliers produce grow lights with adjustable spectra according to what is needed.
+This is what regular lights cannot do.

 Possible Problems with Regular LED Lights

 Why are LED lights not the best choice for indoor growing?
+After watching the above video introduction as well as the picture display, you should understand.
 Here are a few reasons that may help you understand better.

 1. Slow down the growth of plants